singlestore-labs/singlestore-workshop-data-intensive-app/README.md

 Before moving forward consider creating one or two additional endpoints or modifying the leaderboard.
 Here are some ideas:

-- (_easy_): change the leaderboard to accept a filter for a specific path prefix; i.e. `/leaderboard?prefix=/blog`
+- (_easy_) change the leaderboard to accept a filter for a specific path prefix;
+  i.e. `/leaderboard?prefix=/blog`
-- (_medium_): add a new endpoint which returns a referrer leaderboard (you only care about rows where referrer is `NOT NULL`)
+- (_medium_) add a new endpoint which returns a referrer leaderboard (you only care about rows where referrer is `NOT NULL`)
-- (_hard_): add a new endpoint which returns the number of page loads over time bucketed by minute - keep in mind that each row in the events table represents a user viewing a page for 1 second
+- (_hard_) add a new endpoint which returns the number of page loads over time bucketed by minute - keep in mind that each row in the events table represents a user viewing a page for 1 second

 ## 5. Visualize your data

 Whew!
-We are almost at the end of the workshop!
-As a final piece of the puzzle, lets visualize our data using Grafana.
+We are almost to the end of the workshop!
+As a final piece of the puzzle, we will visualize our data using Grafana.
 I have already setup grafana for you, so just head over to http://localhost:3000 to get started.
 Username and password are both `root`.

-Assuming you have ended up with a mostly working simulation, you can check out the dashboard I have already created here: http://localhost:3000/d/_TsB4vZ7k/user-analytics?orgId=1&refresh=5s
+Assuming your simulation and schema matches what is in this README, you can check out the pre-created dashboard I have already created here: http://localhost:3000/d/_TsB4vZ7k/user-analytics?orgId=1&refresh=5s

-I highly recommend playing around with Grafana and experimenting with it's many features.
+I highly recommend playing around with Grafana and experimenting with its many features.
 I have setup SingleStore as a datasource called "SingleStore" so it should be pretty easy to create new dashboards and panels.

-For further Grafana learning, I recommend checking out their docs [starting here][grafana-getting-started].
+For further Grafana education, I recommend checking out their docs [starting here][grafana-getting-started].
 Good luck!

 <!-- Link index -->